 Alcohol is the most widely abused drug due to the fact that it is legal and socially acceptable.
-Most people become alcoholics without noticing, typically alcohol starts being abused in college or high-school, starting with parties and get togethers and continues throughout ones lifetime.
-Over recent years AM Health Care has seen the rate of alcoholism sky rocket as a side effect from Covid-19 and the nationwide lockdowns that took place.
-Alcohol was a go to for a lot of people and was easily accessible.
-Working from home, not having to get ready or go into an office and the darkness that came along with being in quarantine made for a perfect disaster for addiction to run rampant in peoples life’s.
+Most people become alcoholics without noticing.
+Typically, alcohol starts being abused in college or high school, starting with parties and get-togethers and continuing throughout one’s lifetime.
+Over recent years, AM Health Care has seen the rate of alcoholism skyrocket as a side effect of COVID-19 and the nationwide lockdowns that took place.
+Alcohol was a go-to for a lot of people and was easily accessible.
+Working from home, not having to get ready or go into an office, and the darkness that came along with being in quarantine made for a perfect disaster for addiction to run rampant in people’s lives.

 Drinking alcohol releases endorphins in the brain that can cause a feeling of happiness or pleasure.
 As time passes and alcohol use continues, the brain and body will start to seek that endorphin release caused by alcohol consumption, driving the start of an addiction disorder.
 That amount of endorphins released can vary from person to person, which is likely why some people can quickly become addicted to alcohol while others will not.

 Alcohol addiction can also be a learned behavior.
 A person who grows up with a parent or family member with an alcohol addiction is more likely to have issues with alcohol themselves in the future.
 Alcohol is also commonly used by people suffering from anxiety or depression to self-medicate, leading to an addiction disorder.

 Much like the drug itself, alcohol addiction can affect people in a variety of ways.
 Some people may be what is often called a “high-functioning alcoholic,” meaning they seem otherwise normal to most people despite secretly having a dependency on alcohol to feel normal themselves.
 Others may not be able to accomplish even the smallest task with the use of alcohol.